Death Wish (film series): Death Wish V: The Face of Death (1994)

-Kersey's secret identity as the vigilante was effectively blown in Death Wish 4: The Crackdown as Detective Sid Reiner of the Los Angeles Police Department, less sympathetic than Chief Richard Shriker or Detective Frank Ochoa, discovered it.
-Reiner stated he would arrest Kersey as the latter walked away.
-In any event, as revealed in Death Wish V (though no direct reference to Reiner's discovery of Kersey's identity) Kersey retired and entered the Witness Protection Program and assumed the alias, Paul Stewart in New York City after meeting with the District Attorney of New York.
+Kersey's secret identity as the vigilante was effectively blown in Death Wish 4: The Crackdown, as Detective Sid Reiner of the Los Angeles Police Department, less sympathetic than Chief Richard Shriker or Detective Frank Ochoa, discovered it.
+Reiner stated he would arrest Kersey.
+Kersey retired and entered the Witness Protection Program and assumed the alias, Paul Stewart in New York City after meeting with the District Attorney of New York.

-Seven years would pass before Kersey's peace again became interrupted.
+Seven years passed before Kersey's peace was again interrupted.
 New York City's garment district has turned into Dodge City when a mobster named Tommy O'Shea muscles in on the fashion trade of his ex-wife, Olivia Regent.
 Olivia is engaged to Paul Kersey, who provides a sense of security for her and her daughter, Chelsea.
 Olivia is not impressed when Tommy tortures her manager, Big Al, so Tommy hires an enforcer named Freddie Flakes, a master of disguise.

 Freddie dons women's clothing to follow Olivia into a ladies' room, where he smashes her face into a mirror, causing permanent disfigurement.
-In the offices of District Attorney Brian Hoyle and his associate, Hector Vasquez, Paul and Olivia vow to see to it that Tommy should be prosecuted.
-Later, Freddie and two of his men disguise themselves as cops, infiltrate Olivia's apartment, and shoot her dead.
-This causes Kersey to go from his retirement to his vigilante ways again as he's trying to get rid of Tommy's ruthless irish mob organization by killing all of his gang members that were responsible for his fiancée's death.
+In the offices of District Attorney Brian Hoyle and his associate, Hector Vasquez, Paul and Olivia vow that Tommy should be prosecuted.
+Later, Freddie and two of his henchmen disguise themselves as cops, infiltrate Olivia's apartment, and shoot her dead.
+This causes Kersey to go from his retirement to his vigilante efforts yet again, as he tries to wipe out Tommy's ruthless Irish mob organization by killing all of his gang members responsible for Olivia's murder and in the process, Kersey kills his wife's assailants as well.